priyanka-maz/sign-language-detection/README.md

 - For non-ASL users, you can refer to the English to ASL converter on the homepage

-- Follow instructions under console for further instructions
+- Follow 'Tips' under console for further instructions

 ## Screenshots